Zibelemärit Onion Market Bern

 Visitors can feast on onion pie known as Zwiebelkuchen, onion soup, onion sausage, pizza heavily laden with onion and strings of sugar onions, especially for children.
-Visitors can also find more typical market products for those with a sweet tooth such as Magenbrot cookies, candy floss and candied almonds, or for those looking for long-lasting souvenirs, there are also textile, ceramics, jewellery and toy stalls.
+Visitors can also find more typical market products for those with a sweet tooth such as Magenbrot cookies, candy floss and candied almonds, or for those looking for long-lasting souvenirs, there are textile, ceramics, jewellery and toy stalls as well.

 The Zibelemärit Parade

 Another fun part of the tradition includes a parade beginning at 11.30am at Town Hall Square carried out by a masked troupe of Onion Heads (Zibelegringe).
 The Onion Heads sing a song that tells the story of Zibelemärit, accompanied by Bereitermusik Bern brass band.
 One of them is named the leader of the group, known as the Oberzibelegring, which carries with it a great honour.